-If you’re a person of faith, won’t choosing hospice twist your hopeful prayers for healing into lies?
-How can you claim to trust God if you “give up?”
-If you’re a person that relies on modern science and has hopeful confidence in an oncologist or neurosurgeon’s arsenal of cutting edge tools, aren’t you yanking away the proverbial rug on their expertise by choosing hospice?
+If you’re a person of faith, won’t choosing hospice twist your prayers for healing into lies?
+How can you claim to believe in God if you “give up?”
+Or, if you place more trust in modern science and have confidence in modern health care’s state-of-the-art tools, aren’t you yanking away the proverbial rug on physicians’ expertise by choosing hospice?

 Doesn’t God answer prayers?
 The “Good Book”—whichever sacred text you cherish—says so!

-When the physician offers a new drug regime with a 20% success rate, why wouldn’t you be among the 1 in 5 patients with good results?
-Someone wins . . . why not you?
+When the physician offers a new drug regime with a 20% success rate, why wouldn’t you be among the 1 in 5 patients with the best results?
+Someone wins!
+Why not you?

 How can you not hope?

-In Shawshank Redemption, a film based on a Stephen King novella, the character Red bluntly tells his prison pal Andy, “Let me tell you something my friend.
+In Shawshank Redemption, a film based on Stephen King’s novella, the character Red bluntly told his fellow prisoner Andy, “Let me tell you something my friend.
 Hope is a dangerous thing.
 Hope can drive a man insane.”

-In Andy’s case, after playing music through the prison’s sound system, and then paying the price for his misdeeds with a stint in solitary confinement, he still embraced the value of hope.
+In Andy’s case—after playing music through the prison’s sound system, and then paying the price for his misdeeds with a stint in solitary confinement—he still embraced the value of hope.
 To have hope, even with a life sentence in prison.
 To have hope, just to make it through another miserable day.
-The iron bars and the angry guards may keep the body contained, but within your heart and mind—in those places no one else controls—you still have . . . hope!
+The iron bars and the angry guards may have kept Andy’s body contained, but within his heart and mind, in those places no one else controls, he could still have . . . hope!

 But wasn’t Red right?